Diana's "I STORY"

 by Diana Thomas

-Eighteen years ago, I was your prime example of a person living an unbalanced life.
+Twenty some years ago, I was your prime example of a person living an unbalanced life.
 I was a department manager, and one of the only women leaders in the region.
 I was too absorbed in my career, overly stressed, exhausted and felt guilty for neglecting my family – I had a 3- and a 5-year-old, and a very frustrated husband who expected more from our marriage.

 I wanted and needed to help provide for my family and be successful in my career, but McDonald’s required so much of my time and energy.
 After all, people succeed by giving 110% … and then some.
 By the time I got home at night I felt drained and exhausted, but there was even more work waiting for me.
 I had neither energy nor time to give to my family.
 They needed me and I needed to be with them.